gamingwithevets/simu8-frontend/README.md

 ```
 4. Edit the `config.py` file as needed.
 5. Run `python main.py` (or `python3 main.py`) and you're done.

+# Usage
+When you open the emulator, you can right-click to see the available functions of the emulator.
+These functions

 # Images
 This emulator uses images extracted from the ES PLUS emulators.
 To get them, you need to open the emulator EXE (`<model> Emulator.exe`) and DLL (`fxESPLUS_P<num>.dll`) in a program like [7-Zip](https://7-zip.org) or [Resource Hacker](http://angusj.com/resourcehacker).